ESA-EarthCODE/portal/pages/about.md

 # About EarthCODE

 EarthCODE is ESA’s strategic initiative to bring its vision of openness in EO science, applications and industry, and of a sustainable open innovation ecosystem.
-It integrates 1) the Open Science Catalog, making it effortless to discover novel research outcomes from ESA Science Clusters activities; 2) access to commercial platform services; and 3) a wealth of community resources and tools that help maintain data and research quality.
+It integrates 1) the Open Science Catalogue, making it effortless to discover novel research outcomes from ESA Science Clusters activities; 2) access to commercial platform services; and 3) a wealth of community resources and tools that help maintain data and research quality.

 EarthCODE is closely related to its sister initiative APEx which aims to operationalize scientific algorithms.
 Where EarthCODE focuses on open data and workflows - APEx focuses on taking some of these to the next level as scalable services.